AmineDjeghri/awesome-os-setup/README.md

  - Restart you computer
  - When installing WSL, it comes with Ubuntu (you can always install other distibutions from the microsoft store)
  - You have different options to run Ubuntu :
-      - From windows search bar
+      - From windows search bar (and select ubuntu or WSL for the default distro)
       - Running `ubuntu`  inside windows terminal
+      - Running `wsl` inside windows terminal to run the default distro
       - Running Windows terminal and choosing ubuntu in the terminal tab section.
       - If it's not there, make sure you have correctly installed WSL by searching wsl in your windows search bar & running it.
 - If you have Nvidia GPU & the nvidia driver is installed on Windows, you can run `nvidia-smi` in Linux.
 No need to install the nvidia Driver again in Linux.